Saving & Spending Home & Auto

 Artur Nyk/Adobe builder sweeping the floor after renovation

-Any construction leaves a mess.
-You can expect a lot of dust and debris in addition to anything that didn’t make it to the dumpster.
+Any construction project leaves a mess.
+Expect a lot of dust and debris, in addition to anything that didn’t make it to the dumpster.

-You can roll up your sleeves and do all the cleaning yourself, but if you hire a company to do it for you, it’s another expense you’ll add to the build.
+You can do all the cleaning yourself, but hiring a company to do it for you will add another expense to the build.

-According to Angi, cleanup costs typically run between 10 cents and 50 cents for each square foot.
-However, that price can increase if you opt for cleanup services not included in a standard package.
+According to Angi, cleanup costs typically range between 10 cents and 50 cents per square foot.
+However, that price can increase if you opt for cleanup services that are not included in a standard package.

 Closing costs